 Fingerplay Fact #5: Classroom Management

-No fingerplay list would be complete with The Wheels on the Bus!
+No fingerplay list would be complete without The Wheels on the Bus!
 This classic is a sure hit with any preschool or kindergarten child.
 When you need to gain children’s attention just start singing this song with all the hand motions and soon everybody will be joining in.
 The rhythmic chant and movements are very engaging for young children.

 One of the questions I receive most often from readers is how to manage students during whole group time; I believe fingerplays are the answer.
 You don’t need to search for any particular song on a CD or iPod, you just start singing and making the motions and they will magically follow along.